HitRadio Veronica

-HitRadio Veronica was a Dutch commercial radio station that was created when the public broadcaster Veronica Omroep Organisatie left the public system in August 1995, creating the Holland Media Groep with CLT (RTL).
-Before that Veronica bought the station Holland FM and rebranded it into Hitradio Holland FM and later Hitradio 1224.
+HitRadio Veronica (later Veronica FM, Yorin FM) was a Dutch commercial radio station that was created when the public broadcaster Veronica Omroep Organisatie left the public system in August 1995, creating the Holland Media Groep with CLT (RTL).

+History

+In 1994 Veronica bought the station Holland FM and rebranded it into Hitradio Holland FM and later Hitradio 1224.
 Most of known Veronica DJs switched to Hitradio 1224.

 HitRadio Veronica has broadcast on 828 kHz and 1224 kHz from 1995 till 1996, the slogan was De hits van gisteren en het beste van nu.

 The station transmitted the show Kinkel Jeroen van Inkel.
 Jensen presented also Escapades Evening with Robert Jensen, and The Shack Friday with Robert Jensen and Edwin Evers had a place in programming.
 Other well-known DJs at the station were Gijs Staverman, Edwin Zoo and Kas van Iersel.
 Rob Stenders and Martijn Krabbé were in 1995 and 1996 to hear a short time HitRadio Veronica.